xogroup/bunnybus/README.md

 npm run stop-docker
 ```

-For normal iterations, there is no need to stop the docker container.
-When the docker container is already running, just `npm test`.
+For normal development/test iterations, there is no need to stop the docker container.
+When the docker container is already running, just run `npm test`.